 The BIG PRINT is a major domain for both character and setting.
 The things a character doesn’t say can be expressed here.
 The character’s mannerisms, gestures, idiosyncrasies are expressed here.
 The environment which the character inhabits comes to life here.

 2. A clear and compelling emotional relationship

-3. And a potent and credible crisis in that relationship
+3. A potent and credible crisis that impacts that relationship

 Essential character principles

 1. There shouldn’t be a character in the script who doesn’t have to be there to answer the demands of the main character’s story.
 No matter how delightfully a character is written, he is a bore if he serves no definite plot purpose.

 2. Character traits must satisfy the demands of the main character’s story.

 Drama unfortunately will not allow for the complex, contradictory impulses that constitute real-life people.
 The best the writer can hope for is to achieve in dramatic characterisations an essence or a basic truth of the character.
 DON’T hold on to preconceptions you have formed about a character… keep open… one learns about a character as one learns about a person… through gradual revelation and modification of one’s assumptions as to WHAT they are.